ihash22/spring-petclinic/readme_devops.md

 ## Owasp Zap

-* Added owasp zap to the docker-compose file
+* Add owasp zap to the docker-compose file

 ```